My italian guide to Iceland!

-On my website, (mainly in italian), I promote culturally aware travels, with a focus on Northern Europe and World’s Hidden Gems.
+On my website, (mainly in italian), I promote culturally aware travels, with a focus on Polar Regions and World’s Hidden Gems.

 Born and raised in Rome, despite I’m proud of my roots, I always chase Nordic Countries and related features: sustainable architecture, nature and mindset.

 After one year in Germany, and some months in the UK, now I’m back to my city again.
 When I’m not walking through the stunning roman lanes, I’m travelling up North.
 Iceland =